PALL 1st Anniversary Show

 The PALL 1st Anniversary Show ("Primer Aniversario de PALL" in Spanish) is a scheduled professional wrestling supercard event produced by Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG) alongside its partners in the "Promotores Asociados de Lucha Libre" ("Associated promotions of professional wrestling") group to celebrate the anniversary of the group.
-The show will take place on December 1, 2019 in Arena Naucalpan, Naucalpan, State of Mexico, Mexico.
+The show took place on December 1, 2019 in Arena Naucalpan, Naucalpan, State of Mexico, Mexico.

 For the PALL 1st Anniversary show Demonio Infernal and Fresero Jr. will both risk their hair on the outcome of the main event match.
 The show will also include a match for the vacant IWRG Intercontinental Tag Team Championship.
 The fifth match of the night is scheduled to be a rematch between Internacional Pantera and the wrestler who won his mask in 2006, Misterioso Jr.